-- 1. Demonstrate a variety of cooking methods and demonstrate skills in food presentation. - 2.
+- Upon successful completion of this course, students will be able to: - 1.
+Demonstrate a variety of cooking methods and demonstrate skills in food presentation. - 2.
 Reinforce personal hygiene habits, safety and sanitation practices in the production of foods. - 3.
 Apply cost control technique to foodservice operations.